Pesto Chicken Salad Sandwiches

-Pesto Chicken Salad Sandwiches are slices of fluffy, whole wheat potato bread filled with a creamy no mayo pesto chicken salad and plenty of veggies!
+Pesto Chicken Salad Sandwiches are slices of fluffy, whole wheat potato bread filled with a creamy pesto chicken salad and plenty of veggies!

 My lunches are normally pretty boring.
 I typically don’t want to have to think about what I’m having because I’m normally working, so I just grab leftovers or make myself peanut butter banana toast.

 I created these fresh, summery Pesto Chicken Salad Sandwiches, and it was the best idea ever.
 It was necessary to make a special filling for a sandwich, because I had some very special bread.

 No ordinary sandwich was going to do with Martin’s® 100% Whole Wheat Potato Bread in the house!